dxe/dxesf-docs/docs/index.md

 ### 5.3.
 Special Meetings

-Special meetings may be called by the Lead Organizer or by the SF Bay Core and must be called upon the written request of ten Organizers.
+Special meetings may be called by the Lead Organizer or by the SF Bay Core and must be called upon the written request of 1/4 of Organizers in good standing.
 The purpose of the meeting will be stated in the meeting announcement, which must be sent to all members at least 3 days before the meeting.